Privacy Policy

 • add to my health record during any services provided to me and use that information to provide appropriate care

-• share relevant health information to other health professionals who are directly involved in my care
+• share relevant health information to other health professionals who are directly involved in my care, including where my GP seeks advice, consultation, or clinical input from a specialist or another health care provider.

 Audit